openreplay/openreplay/apiv2/README.md

 ### Tests

 Of primary importance, and as a matter of facts a good productivty kicker to get into the flow: tests.

-Here is a test for a health route, it should return 200, with json saying ok:
+Here is a test for a health route, it should return 200, with a json saying ok:

 ```python
 @pytest.mark.asyncio